Baháʼí Faith in South Carolina: Alonzo Twine

 Where Gregory had gone on to be a lawyer in 1902 in the relative North, African-American Alonzo E. Twine became a practicing lawyer registered with the South Carolina Supreme Court by 1897 and argued cases into 1910.
 This did not prevent him from being beaten publicly by another lawyer in 1903.
-His father was a freeborn carpenter and Union army veteran, his mother a domestic servant.
+His father was a freeborn carpenter and Union Army veteran, his mother a domestic servant.
 This was during the Tillman era and disfranchisement, 1890–1914.

 Gregory spoke at a number of engagements in Charleston in 1910 and encountered a minister who had been to Green Acre and heard of the religion.
 Gregory also addressed the group of local Black lawyers.
 Twine, a trustee of the Old Bethel United Methodist Church, was the first to identify himself as a Baháʼí in South Carolina.
-Gregory wrote to the Hannen's of it "…[Twine] was particularly impressed with the explanation concerning 'clouds.'
-He added that if Christ were to come thru the literal clouds, he certainly would be hidden from half the earth, in view of its roundness."
+Gregory wrote to the Hannens of it, "…[Twine] was particularly impressed with the explanation concerning 'clouds.'
+He added that if Christ were to come through the literal clouds, he certainly would be hidden from half the earth, in view of its roundness."
 Gregory left and would be away for a number of years.
-In the meantime, unbeknownst to Gregory, a year later Twine was committed to a mental institution by his mother and family priest, Rev. I. E. Lowery, for "religious obsession" though he hadn't lost any work and wasn't a threat to himself or others but was judged a threat to society.
+In the meantime, unbeknownst to Gregory, a year later Twine was committed to a mental institution by his mother and family priest, Rev. I. E. Lowery, for "religious obsession," though he hadn't lost any work and wasn't a threat to himself or others but was judged a threat to society.
 He died three years later, October 26, 1914.

 Lowery was still using his knowledge of the fate of Twine to warn those interested in hearing Gregory's message a few years later.